 I love that the book talks about breastfeeding, and the spiritual symbolism of breastfeeding in terms of the Savior and the sacrament.
 Beautiful!

 I love all the stories!
-I have cried over reading some of them, such that I can tell my mascara has smeared.
+I have cried over reading some of them, smearing my mascara.
+They are that touching!
 Whatever your pregnancy or birth history, you will be touched by one of the stories, about unplanned pregnancies, planned pregnancies, giving birth as a single mom, a mother giving up her baby for adoption, infertility, repeated miscarriages, and stillbirth.
 I greatly appreciate the material in the book that addresses topics I’ve never seen much in a book for LDS women before: pre and post-partum depression, and healing from sexual abuse.
 I like the stories of parents feeling the spirit of the baby before birth, feeling the presence of angels, and even seeing the spirit of the baby before birth.
 This book truly is a must-read for every pregnant LDS mom, every LDS woman who plans to give birth, and every LDS older mom who wants to support her daughter or daughter-in-law through the birth process.
 So go get yours today!
 Go here to get a coupon and order http://thegiftofgivinglife.com/virtual-book-tour Give it to an LDS woman for Father’s Day in honor of her husband and their power to give life together!

 also, http://www.foodrenegade.com/babies/ and last but not least, http://www.westonaprice.org/mentalemotional-health/nutrition-and-mental-development